“I was born a child of grace, Nothing else about the place,

 Life takes over and we don’t stop to look at something properly and without prejudice.
 Certain patterns of thinking become ingrained in us.
 We develop deep-seated prejudices that we’re not even aware of.
 Time out, debate, exploration, travel, contemplative practices, creative arts, and other opportunities to see things from a new perspective, can help to raise our awareness of the reality within us and the truth around us.

 The category Just a Thought within this blog is an expression of my own reflections.

-I visited a local photographic exhibition, displaying images of Hastings, the town where I’ve lived for the last 11 years.
+I visited a local photographic exhibition, displaying images of Hastings, the town where I’ve lived for a number of years now.
 I recognised most of the locations in the pictures, but the photographer, Hans van Erp, who was not from round here (he was Dutch, and sadly died in 2007, aged just 52) employed an unusual combination of old, alternative techniques with digital photography to give the viewer a different take on familiar scenes…

 Meditative and mindful practices can help us to be more observant, more open-minded and better listeners.